second-state/lity/docs/rule-engine-guide.rst

 Pay Pension
 """""""""""

-Let's start with a simple example, which pays ether to old people.
+Let's start with a simple example, which pays Ether to old people.

 .. code:: ts